 The up-tempo track Soul Deep carries a September 1986 production note, making this one of their earliest recordings.
 It also stands out amongst the other tracks, but also doesn’t seem out of place here amongst this later work.

-Both Per and Marie are still recording and releasing material, albeit, as solo artists.
-Since Joyride, the band continued to have numerous studio and greatest hits albums, and embarked on tours.
+Both Per and Marie continued recording and releasing material, albeit, as solo artists.
+Since Joyride, the band continued to have numerous studio and greatest hits albums, and embarked on tours around the world.

 - POP RESCUE 2014 RATING: 3 / 5